SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## nginx as reverse proxy

-We use Nginx as a reverse proxy to forward the HTTP requests for pulling Docker images from the on-premise Docker registry using connectivity proxy and Cloud Connector.
+We use Nginx as a reverse proxy to forward the HTTP requests for pulling Docker images from the on-premise Docker registry using Connectivity Proxy and Cloud Connector.

 It is exposed as the `NodePort` service.
 This exposes the Service on the Kubernetes worker node on a port.
 Kubelet is a component running on each Kubernetes worker node.
 Among other tasks, it is responsible for pulling the Docker images.

 When creating a deployment, we specify the Docker registry as `localhost:{NodePort}`.
 This is the address of the nginx reverse proxy.
-The nginx reverse proxy then forwards the call to the on-premise Docker registry using connectivity proxy and Cloud Connector.
+The nginx reverse proxy then forwards the call to the on-premise Docker registry using Connectivity Proxy and Cloud Connector.

 This sample shows a simple configuration with nginx as a reverse proxy.
 You can use any other reverse proxy implementation based on your on-premise Docker registry behavior and APIs.